Dynamic data generation and dynamic portfolio selection: an application of a score-based diffusion model: Main results

-which is interesting in its own right.
-This is because when $T=1$, Assumption \ref{assumption:P} is reduced to the usual Lipschitz continuity of score functions, and, again, we do not rely on any structural assumptions on $\mP$, such as strongly log concavity.
-This is achieved by bounding Wasserstein metric by total variation, up to some tail error (\cite{blanchet2024}, Proposition 20, and \cite{villani2008}, Theorem 6.15), and making use of the uniform tail estimates of SDEs with dissipative coefficients.
+with {\tt EarlyStop\_Err} denoting the early-stopping error, {\tt Noise\_Err} the noisy approximation error, {\tt Score\_Err} the score-matching error, and {\tt Cutoff\_Err} the newly introduced cut-off error (see Appendix \ref{app:proof-AWbounds} for details).
+We emphasize that when $T=1$, Assumption \ref{assumption:P}-1 and Assumption \ref{assumption:P}-2 reduce to the usual Lipschitz continuity and growth conditions for score functions.
+In particular, we do not rely on any structural assumptions on $\mP$, such as strong log-concavity.
+Our result is achieved by bounding the Wasserstein metric by total variation, up to a tail error, using Proposition 20 of \citet{blanchet2024} and Theorem 6.15 of \citet{villani2008}, and then applying uniform tail estimates for SDEs with dissipative coefficients.
+The price to pay is that the noise approximation error term $\log^6(\epsilon_{\rm score}^{-1})\Ti e^{-\Ti}$ diverges when $\epsilon_{\rm score}\to 0$ with a {\it fixed} $\Ti$.}